aarijausaf/Aarij-Projects/README.md

 # Insights

-A single page report was created on Power BI Desktop & it was then published to Power BI Service.
+A dual page report was created on Power BI Desktop & it was then published to Power BI Service.

 Following inferences can be drawn from the dashboard;

-### [1] Total Number of Customers = 129880
+### [1] Contribution to Total Profit by Category

-   Number of satisfied Customers (Male) = 28159 (21.68 %)

-   Number of satisfied Customers (Female) = 28269 (21.76 %)

-   Number of neutral/unsatisfied customers (Male) = 35822 (27.58 %)

-   Number of neutral/unsatisfied customers (Female) = 37630 (28.97 %)

-           thus, higher number of customers are neutral/unsatisfied.
+   50.79% of the total profit comes from Technologies

+   42.77% of the total profit comes from Office Supplies

+   6.44% of the total profit comes from Furniture

+        Since, a significantly small number of contribution to the total profit is made by the Furniture Category, it could be advised to stop the furniture supply and put more emphasis on the rest two categories in order to get more efficeiency in the business.

 ### [2] Average Ratings